jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

 * Numbers of type float have a suffix F or f (for example, 3.14F). `Floating-point numbers without an F suffix (such as 3.14) are always considered to be of type double.` You can optionally supply the D or d suffix (for example, 3.14D).

 There are three special floating-point values to denote overflows and errors:
-* Positive infinity  // 5/0
+* Positive infinity  // eg. 5/0
 * Negative infinity
-* NaN (not a number) // 0/0 or square root of a negative number.
+* NaN (not a number) // eg. 0/0 or square root of a negative number.

 ```java
 if (x == Double.NaN) // is never true